ZoLorenzo/Sherlock-Room---Dream-Job-2-/README.md

 <h2>H.T.B sherlock Walk-Through:</h2>

 <!-- <p align="center"> -->
-<h3>According to MITRE ATT&CK, what previously known malware does DRATzarus share similarities with?</h3>
-Q1: According to MITRE ATT&CK, what previously known malware does DRATzarus share similarities with? <br/>
+<h3>Q1: According to MITRE ATT&CK, what previously known malware does DRATzarus share similarities with?</h3>
 <img src="https://imgur.com/clvzdAH.png" height="90%" width="90%" alt="Disk Sanitization Steps"/>
+To find this answer, you must travel to the MITRE ATT&CK website and search for DRATzarus.
+This is a software that we're searching for.
+Once we're on that page, then <br/>
 <br />
 <br />
 Select the disk:  <br/>